seanpm2001/Takeout_Tuesdays/OldVersions/README/English/1/11-100/README.md

 - **Since 2024, March 12th:** I am considering a Bandcamp data takeout, to see what the process is like there.

+I am still considering doing a Bandcamp data takeout, along with other takeout options, including all of the sites I listed in my online identity section of my GitHub profile.

 </details> <!-- End of considerations section !-->

 ***